-The current experiment was examined in 4 ways:
+The current experiment was examined in four ways:

-Initially, we compared the global measures of performance amongst sessions.
+Initially, we compared the global measures of performance among sessions.

-Second, for each modlaity, we tested the how the regime of the counter effects the fluctuations of the first.
+Second, for each modality, we tested how the regime of the counter affects the fluctuations of the first.

-Third we investigated the temporal relationship between the modalitied.
+Third, we investigated the temporal relationship between the modalities.

-And last, we investigated whether a recency effect occurs within and/or between the modlaiites.
+Lastly, we investigated whether a recency effect occurs within and/or between the modalities.

 \subsection{Total rate of detection in closed and open loop does not change}